xcomagent95/Geosoftware2021/README.md

 Authors: Alexander Pilz & Josefina Balzer

 # How to get started
-1. To run this project the user first has to downloaded the uploaded files.
+1. To run this project the user first has to download the uploaded files.
 2. The user has to navigate via the console/terminal to the folder directory of the project.
 3. Now the user has now two options: To run the porject locally or as a docker project.
   --> To run the project locally, the user has to add the commmand **npm install**, which will download all required packages and modules to run the project correctly.
 Than enter **npm start** and open the given path in an arbitrary browser.